 Hoff-Barthelson School: SummerArts-Elementary Arts.
 Art projects in all media for music students from K-Grade 3.

-Boys and Girls Clubs of Mount Vernon, Teen Club, With generous support from an ArtsWestchester Mount Vernon Cultural Initiative Grant and the Mount Vernon Boys and Girls Club, I collaborated with a group of Mount Vernon teens over 8+ sessions to create a large-scale mural from concept to completion.
+Boys and Girls Clubs of Mount Vernon, Teen Club: Through the support of an ArtsWestchester Mount Vernon Cultural Initiative Grant, I collaborated with a group of teens at the Mount Vernon Boys and Girls Club to create a large-scale mural from concept to completion.
+8+ sessions.

 The mural looks at what it is like to be a teen.
 The good days and the difficult days that inspire our hopes and dreams for the future.
 The theme embraces the mission of the Boys and Girls Club’s “Great Futures Begin Here!”

 Rebecca Turner School, Mt.
 Vernon/Grade 5, students used templates to trace the digestive system on t-shirts.

 School 15, Yonkers/Grade K, children used paint, clay, wax pastels, and collage to create artwork and books.

 School 9, Yonkers/Grade 4, students created a large-scale collaborative mural for the hallway at the school.

-In my Invention Project at Withrow School/Grade 5 (image 3), we look at invention as a creative opportunity, mining examples in engineering and art history.
-In the Fluxus and Identity Projects, I have been able to combine Language Arts through students’ own poetry and prose, letter writing and classroom discussion in the making of identity and self-portraits (Fluxus project).
+In my Invention Project at Withrow School/Grade 5 (image 3), we look at invention as a creative opportunity, mining examples in engineering, and art history.
+In the Fluxus and Identity Projects, I have been able to combine Language Arts through students' poetry and prose, letter writing, and classroom discussion in the making of identity and self-portraits (Fluxus project).